Hi, I’m Elliot.

 I’m an author, speaker, teacher, father, and consultant to more than a hundred colleges and universities.
 I use my background in design to make college work for all students by improving the spaces they live and learn in, the support services they rely on, and the technology they use.

 You can find my work in Fast Company, Forbes, and The Chronicle of Higher Education.
-My book How to Get the Most Out of College was published in January 2022.
-I live in Minneapolis with my son Theo, daughter Nora, and wife Liz.
+My book How to Get the Most Out of College was published in January 2022 and received a blue star from Kirkus Reviews, calling it “A knowledgeable, enthusiastic guide packed with strategies and encouragement.”

 How to Get the Most Out of College